 Two years ago, the Archives of Internal Medicine reported a study of patients’ own preferences of exam room etiquette vs. the actual reality as captured on videotape during the study.
 Researchers from Northwest University’s school of medicine interviewed patients and found that:

-- just over 78% of patients wanted doctors to shake their hands, while about 18% did not (this study was done prior to the H1N1 flu pandemic scare and subsequent warnings to limit public handshakes)
+- just over 78% of patients wanted doctors to shake their hands, while about 18% did not (this study was done prior to the pandemic and subsequent warnings to limit public handshakes)